 Arthritis is a disorder characterized by inflammation of the joint.
 Symptoms include joint pain and stiffening of the joints.
 The two major Arthritis types include Rheumatoid Arthritis and Osteoarthritis Arthritis.
 Rheumatoid Arthritis induces the immune system to destroy its own tissues, especially those that surround most joints.
 Osteoarthritis Arthritis is as a result of breakage of the cartilage that cushions the joint thus enabling rubbing together of the bones.

 Living with Arthritis is challenging.
 Whether it’s in the neck, in the hands or knees, any form of the condition will prompt anyone to seek treatment.
-Apart from Arthritis pain medication and surgery, physiotherapy is also another solution.
+Apart from Arthritis pain medication, turmeric supplements or surgery, physiotherapy is also another solution.

 How does physiotherapy treat Arthritis?

 The ultimate goal of physiotherapy as an Arthritis treatment method is to teach patients to adopt a treatment plan that they can follow at home.
 The physiotherapists identify specific physical problems and recommend appropriate strategies to deal with the problem during the visits.

 The progress envisioned in this type of treatment is gradual, and consistency is expected on the patient’s part.
 Through these exercises, the body gets stronger gradually.
 Visits to the physiotherapist should be few every month and should occur when the program needs adjustments.

 One of the most efficient ways of dealing with the symptoms that come with it are exercises and movement.
 Physiotherapy incorporates these two through the training exercises, stretching, manual therapy and more treatment tools and resources the patient accesses.